ai-dock/base-image/README.md

 All processes are managed by [supervisord](https://supervisord.readthedocs.io/en/latest/) and will restart upon failure until you either manually stop them or terminate the container.

+>[!NOTE]
-*Some of the included services would not normally be found **inside** of a container.
+>*Some of the included services would not normally be found **inside** of a container.
 They are, however, necessary here as some cloud providers give no access to the host; Containers are deployed as if they were a virtual machine.*

 ### SSHD